-Dr Catherine Grace is the newest member to the team at the South Australian Space Industry Centre, joining us as the Associate Director – Space.
+Dr Catherine Grace is the newest member to the team at the South Australian Space Industry Centre, joining us as the Director – Space.

 With an impressive background spanning the fields of medicine, research and academia, we are delighted for her to be bringing her knowledge and passion to SASIC in order to help the sector continue to grow.